Tax Alert Archives August 2014

 Prepared by: Shawn Tryon

 Shawn is a partner practicing in the firm’s Vancouver office.
-Shawn practices in many areas of tax law including estate planning, corporate reorganizations, business structuring, tax planning for individuals and tax litigation matters.
-Prior to joining Thorsteinssons, Shawn gained extensive… more »
+His practice focuses on both tax planning for individuals and businesses as well as audit representation and tax litigation matters.
+On audit representation and tax litigation matters, Shawn has extensive… more »

 Share